rhel-labs/instruqt/command-line-assistant-problem-solving/04-network/assignment.md

 id: vvyn06qu8ioy
 type: challenge
 title: Network Configuration and Troubleshooting
+teaser:
-teaser: Learn how command line assistant can help configure and troubleshoot networking on your system.
+  Learn how command line assistant can help configure and troubleshoot networking on your system.
 notes:
   - type: text
-  contents: CLA can also help troubleshoot and configure networking on your RHEL system.
+    contents: Command line assistant can also help troubleshoot and configure networking on your RHEL system.
 tabs:
   - id: nz5rrydnhp6x
     title: rhel
     type: terminal
     hostname: rhel
 difficulty: ""
 enhanced_loading: null
 ---

 The command line assistant is useful for configuring and troubleshooting RHEL networking.
-In this assignment we'll use CLA to help us configure DNS as well as port redirection.
+In this assignment we'll use command line assistant to help us configure DNS as well as port redirection.

-Configuring DNS
+# Configuring DNS
-===

-Let's ask CLA what our DNS is configured to.
+Let's ask command line assistant what our DNS is configured to.

 ```bash,run
 c "how do I determine my dns server in rhel9"